DavidILLX/Titanic-survivors-predictions/README.md

 This repository contains a machine learning model for predicting the survival of passengers aboard the Titanic.
 The model uses logistic regression and several feature engineering techniques to predict whether a passenger survived based on various attributes.

 Dataset
-The dataset used for this project is from the Titanic: Machine Learning from Disaster competition on Kaggle.
+The dataset used for this project is from the Titanic: Machine Learning from Disaster competition on Kaggle (https://www.kaggle.com/competitions/titanic/overview).
 It contains information about the passengers, including features like Age, Fare, Pclass, Sex, Embarked, etc.

 ## Data Preprocessing: